cja5553/ReadTheDocs_AutoThemeGenerator/docs/index.md

 ... ..."]
 ```

 The package is also structured to analyze and view themes for each individual transcript.
-For more details refer to [examples](examples.md) or [documention](documention.md)
+For more details refer to [documention](documention.md).

 ## Requirements
 ### Required packages
 To use `AutoThemeGenerator`, you are required to have the following packages installed:
-- `openai`
+- `openai==1.12.0`
 - `docx`
 - `tqdm`
 - `nltk`